masugadesign/link-vault-craft-cms/readme.md

 # Link Vault for Craft CMS

-> [!WARNING]
-> This is a discontinued commercial plugin and should not be installed without a previously purchased license.
-> For more information, see: https://www.gomasuga.com/blog/discontinuing-craft-plugin-sales

 ### Protect and track downloads on your site.
 Prevent and track leech attempts.
-This is a commercial plugin for Craft CMS 4.
+This is a commercial plugin for Craft CMS 5.

 ## Table of Contents